Death or Music

 ☠️

-PurposeThe purpose of this study is to investigate the influence of death reflection on adults.
+PurposeThe purpose of this study is to investigate the influence of death or music reflection on adults.
 In this study, you may be asked to complete a death reflection exercise or think about a favourite piece of music.
+Both reflection scenarios (music and death-related) involve imagining a particular experience, followed by answering four open-ended questions.
 The death reflection exercise involves imagining yourself dying in a particular scenario, followed by answering four open-ended questions.
 Afterwards, you may be asked to write about any positive thoughts or feelings related to your experience of the death reflection exercise.
+After the reflection scenarios, you may opt in to receive, approximately one week later, a brief follow-up questionnaire by providing your email address.
+Your total time commitment for this study is anticipated to be approximately 20-30 minutes.

 ☠️